Account Clerk II

-This is the journey level class in the clerical accounting series.
+This is the journey level class in the clerical accounting series assigned to the Finance Department.
 Positions in this class are normally filled by advancement from I level, or when filled from the outside, require prior clerical accounting experience.
 Appointment to the higher class requires that the employee be performing the full range of duties for the class and meet the qualification standards for the class.
 An Account Clerk II works under general supervision and, within a framework of established procedures, is expected to perform a variety of accounting duties with only occasional instruction or assistance.

 SUPERVISION RECEIVED AND EXERCISED